-If no UW-Eau Claire equivalency has previously been determined for a class that you registered for, Study Abroad Coordinator Jenna Krosch will contact the Registrar's Office for an equivalency and let you know what it is.
+If no UW-Eau Claire equivalency has previously been determined for a class that you registered for, Study Abroad Coordinator Jenna Krosch will contact the Admissions Office for an equivalency.

 Again, the chair of the appropriate department determines equivalencies, and the process of determining an equivalency can take three to four weeks.
-Because of the time involved, department chairs will only evaluate courses students are actually taking abroad.
+Because of the time involved, department chairs will only evaluate courses students are taking abroad.
 In other words, you will not be able to have equivalencies established for three to four courses so that you can choose which one you wish to take.